This tested recipe for traditional gluten free pound cake is moist and tender, dense and buttery, just like you remember. It always gets rave reviews!

 Here's a quick overview of the ingredients you'll need to make this simple pound cake recipe.
 For full details, just scroll down to the recipe card below:

-- Butter – There's a full pound (16 ounces) of unsalted butter in this recipe; your butter must be at room temperature (not oily, gives gently when pressed with a finger) or it won't whip and your pound cake won't turn out
+- Butter – There's a half pound (8 ounces) of unsalted butter in this recipe; your butter must be at room temperature (not oily, gives gently when pressed with a finger), or it won't whip, and your pound cake won't turn out

-- Sugar – Sugar isn't only for sweetness, particularly in this recipe, where it is a major component of the tenderness in the finished cake
+- Sugar – Sugar isn't only for sweetness, particularly in this recipe, where it is a major component of the tenderness of the finished cake

 - Salt – Kosher salt is a common ingredient in baking, since it's harder to over-measure; any semi-coarse salt will do.